 Go to vintage stores, antique shops, and second hand thrift stores.
 The Value Village thrift store chain has an amazing selection of both store-bought and home Halloween costumes every year.
 My husband and I go to Value Village for our costumes, and usually have more ideas than we can use!
 Grab a friend and spend the afternoon browsing the racks for the right Halloween costume.

-Search Craigslist and e-Bay for ideas.
+Search Craigslist and e-Bay for ideas on how to find the right Halloween costume.
 Searching the internet for the right Halloween costume may give you more options than you can handle.
 Instead, narrow your search to smaller sites, like Craigslist and e-Bay.
 Both websites are small enough that you won’t feel overwhelmed, but big enough to yield some creative possibilities.

 Work with your size and shape.
 If you’re pregnant or overweight, find a Halloween costume you’ll feel great in!
-Princess Fiona from Shrek, Santa Claus, a pumpkin, or Mimi from the Drew Carey show are great examples of Halloween costumes that are creative yet comfortable.
-For more ideas, read Creative Halloween Costumes for Women, Girls, and Couples.
+Princess Fiona from Shrek, Santa Claus, a pumpkin, or Mimi from the Drew Carey show are great examples of Halloween costumes that are creative yet comfortable. .